Integration Troubleshooting Guide

 Dynamics 365 — Insufficient API permissions

-Common cause: The Azure app registration is missing the Dynamics CRM permission, or admin consent has not been granted.
+Common cause: The Azure app registration is missing the Dynamics CRM permission, the wrong permission type was selected, or admin consent has not been granted.

 Fix: